 "Profession" means a field of employment requiring special education or skill and requiring specific knowledge of a particular discipline.
 The labor and skill involved in a profession is predominantly mental or intellectual, rather than physical or manual.
-The Secretary of State's Ballot Designation Regulations state that recognized professions generally include, but are not limited to: Law, medicine, education, engineering, accountancy, and journalism.
+Recognized professions generally include, but are not limited to: Law, medicine, education, engineering, accountancy, and journalism.
 Examples of an acceptable designation of a "profession", as defined in Elections Code § 13107(a)(3) include, but are not limited to: Attorney, physician, accountant, architect, and teacher.